codacy/codacy-swiftlint/docs/description/opening_brace.md

 # Opening Brace Spacing

-Opening braces should be preceded by a single space and on the same line as the declaration
+The correct positioning of braces that introduce a block of code or member list is highly controversial.
+No matter which style is preferred, consistency is key.
+Apart from different tastes, the positioning of braces can also have a significant impact on the readability of the code, especially for visually impaired developers.
+This rule ensures that braces are preceded by a single space and on the same line as the declaration.
+Comments between the declaration and the opening brace are respected.
+Check out the `contrasted_opening_brace` rule for a different style.

-* **Identifier:** opening_brace
+* **Identifier:** `opening_brace`
 * **Enabled by default:** Yes
 * **Supports autocorrection:** Yes
 * **Kind:** style